ErlendNilsen/MSEtools/README.md

 # MSEtools
-A collection of functions usuful when constructing MSE models
+A collection of functions usuful when constructing MSE models...